Ion Petre

 Biography

-I am a researcher and educator specializing in multidisciplinary research on data analysis, machine learning and computational modeling in biology.
+I am a researcher and educator specialising in multidisciplinary research on data analysis, machine learning and computational modelling in biology.
 I am interested in understanding the complexity of biological systems, building computational models to understand their dynamic behaviour and using them as inspiration for new computational models.

 Publications